-The Prime Minister, Malcolm Turnbull, announced yesterday, 18 April 2017, that the government will abolish the current, and often controversial 457 visas (Temporary Skilled Work Visas).
+The Prime Minister, Malcolm Turnbull, announced, 18 April 2017, that the government will abolish the current, and often controversial 457 visas (Temporary Skilled Work Visas).
 The 457 programme will be replaced by a new Temporary Skill Shortage (TSS) visa programme.
 The new visa process will focus on protecting Australian workers by restricting the TSS visa to employees working in areas of critical skill shortage in Australia.

 From today, 19 April 2017, the approved skilled occupation list, which dictates eligible occupations, will be condensed by removing about 200 occupations from the listing.